Can you wallpaper over wallpaper? Find the answers here

 Can you wallpaper over wallpaper?
-We tell you what you need to know

-How many layers of wallpaper are there on the wall?
-If more than one (not including lining paper) you typically want to strip back to bare walls.
-Can you repair it?
-If a few corners are peeling you can repair with a specialist adhesive like Solvite ready mixed wallpaper repair adhesive from B&Q.
+Another consideration is how many layers of wallpaper are on the wall.
+If there is more than one (not including lining paper), you typically want to strip the walls back to bare walls.

 Before you can start to hang any new wallpaper over your old wallpaper there are a few steps you need to take to prep the old wallpaper.